Careers at Duke: Duke University Police Department

 How to Apply

-For follow-up by the Duke Police recruiter, you can e-mail Jeremy Egan at email@example.com.
+For follow-up by the Duke Police recruiter, you can e-mail your name, address, phone number and position applied for to Jeremy Egan at firstname.lastname@example.org.